ouj/puml/README.md

-# USING THIS THEME IN PLANTUML
+# USING THEMES IN PLANTUML

 To include this theme in plantuml.
-Find the raw file path of theme file `nord-style.iuml` and use it in the puml file.
+Find the raw file path of theme file `*.iuml` and use it in the puml file.

-Examples:
+## Nord Style
 ```
 @startuml
 !includeurl https://raw.githubusercontent.com/ouj/puml/main/nord-style.iuml